-- Most public officials do not have absolute protection for violating constitutional rights - If constitutional rights are invaded by government officials under color of federal authority, there is an action for damages - o Bivens v.
-Six Unknown Agents
+- Most public officials do not have absolute protection for violating constitutional rights - If (1) constitutional rights are violated (2) by federal official(s) (3) under color of federal authority, there is an action for damages - o Bivens v.
+Six Unknown Agents -- suit for violation of plaintiff's 4th Am. search and seizure rights - subsequent case law has extended Bivens to other constitional violations - Under Bivens you are suing the individual in their individual capacity, not the government